nikhilm/uvbook/source/threads.rst

 Wait a minute?
 Why are we on threads?
 Aren't event loops supposed to be **the way** to do *web-scale programming*?
-Well no. Threads are still the medium in which the processor does its job, and threads are mighty useful sometimes, even though you might have to wade through scary looking mutexes.
-TODO rework this a bit
+Well no. Threads are still the medium in which the processor does its job, and threads are mighty useful sometimes, even though you might have to wade through synchronization primitives.

 Threads are used internally to fake the asynchronous nature of all the system calls. libuv also uses threads to allow you, the application, to perform a task